 Introduction

 UniSport welcomes the opportunity to make this submission in response to the Australia Universities Accord Discussion Paper.
-As the peak body for sport in the tertiary education sector in Australia, we work in partnership with universities to drive student success by demonstrating the value of sport through evidence-based advocacy and providing participation and competition programs locally nationally and internationally.
+As the peak body for sport in the tertiary education sector in Australia, we work in partnership with universities to drive student success by demonstrating the value of sport through evidence-based advocacy and providing participation and competition programs locally, nationally and internationally.
 Together with our 42 member institutions across Australia, we are seeking to increase the understanding of the value of sport, not just for the Universities, but for the broader community for whom each successful graduate will play an important part.

 Universities have long understood the importance of a vibrant campus life.
 From recruitment and retention to research and results, the more connected a student body feels to its University, the more successful they will be.
 From around the world we are seeing an increasing body of evidence that suggests that University sport plays a key role in driving these student outcomes.